Getting Started

 The specific workflow a contributor follows depends on two factors:

 After submitting a contribution to GitHub or Gerrit, a contributor who has not yet been authorized under a signed CLA will initially encounter a block.
-To resolve this, they will use the EasyCLA Contributor Console to either:
+To resolve this issue, they can use the EasyCLA Contributor Console to either:

 A CLA manager is an individual authorized by a company to manage the list of authorized contributors and other CLA managers under that company's Corporate Contributor License Agreement (CCLA) for a project.